The whole point of having a company website is to showcase your products and services to as broad an audience as possible.

 What Have You Got to Lose?

 A whole lot!
-Let’s count the ways that your organisation is limited without an accessible website:
+Let’s count the ways that your organization is limited without an accessible website:

 - The ability to reach a wider audience – 71% of users leave a site that they find hard to use, and 83% of people with access needs limit their shopping to websites that they know are accessible.

-- Increased traffic and sales conversions – 86% of users with access needs would spend more if there were fewer barriers.
-The online spending power of people with access needs in Australia is over AUD54 million.
+- Increased traffic and sales conversions – 82% of users with access needs would spend more if there were fewer barriers.
+The online spending power of people with access needs in Canada is $50 billion.

 - An enhanced brand image and reputation – stand out from your competition by demonstrating social responsibility through being inclusive.